msa-ez/template-vibe-coding-spring-boot-cursor/.template/instruction.md

 3. Check the prompt
 Information about the event storming model and requirements are in the **PRD.txt** file of each service.
 Copy and paste the text file into the prompt input field of the selected LLM to proceed with model generation.

+After code generation is complete, make sure to run tests and resolve any resulting errors.